KachanovYev/Promt-Python/README.md

 ## Example

-See `examples/example1.md` for sample tasks and outputs.
+See `examples` folder for sample tasks and outputs.

 ## License